Repost from 2015. Edited, rewritten, and corrected.

-I doubt you can find an Evangelical pastor who will admit he knows everything.
-In fact, most will likely strenuously object by saying that they are but a humble servant of the Lord, and only God knows everything.
+I doubt you can find an Evangelical pastor who will publicly admit he knows everything.
+In fact, most will likely strenuously object by saying that they are but humble servants of the Lord, and only God knows everything.
 However, in many Evangelical churches, the pastor is viewed as an oracle, a divine answer machine, always ready to spit out the correct answer to every question.

-When’s the last time you’ve heard an Evangelical pastor answer a question with I don’t know.
+When’s the last time you’ve heard an Evangelical pastor answer a question with I don’t know?
 Church members expect their pastor to know everything.
 They expect him to be able to answer any and every question.
 Pastors routinely counsel church members on spiritual matters and beliefs.
 If they stopped there, all would be well.
 However, many pastors are quite willing to answer questions and give advice on virtually any subject.
+(Please see Why I Thought I was “Qualified” to Counsel Others, Beware of Christian Counselors, Questions: Should People Trust Christian Counselors with Degrees from Secular Schools? and Outrage Over Christian Counselor Post.)

 How does an Evangelical pastor get to the place where he arrogantly thinks that he is some sort of super-duper, always-right answer machine?